KavitaKharade-08/Price-Pulse/README.md

 * **Prashant Pawar**
 * **Kavita Kharade**

-Built with ❤️ for Smart India Hackathon 2024
+Built with dedication and efforts.

 ---

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome.
-Please fork the repository and create a PR.

 ---

 ## 📄 License

-This project is open source — add your preferred license (e.g., MIT) here.
+This project is open source- MIT License.

 ---